multiversx/mx-docs/docs/tokens/nft-tokens.md

 ---
 id: nft-tokens
-title: NFT tokens
+title: NFT & SFT tokens
 ---

 ## **Introduction**

 ### NFT and SFT

-The MultiversX protocol introduces native NFT support by adding metadata and attributes on top of the already existing [ESDT](/tokens/esdt-tokens).
+The MultiversX protocol introduces native NFT support by adding metadata and attributes on top of the already existing [Fungible tokens](/tokens/esdt-tokens).
 This way, one can issue a semi-fungible token or a non-fungible token which is quite similar to an ESDT, but has a few more attributes, as well as an assignable URI.
 Once owning a quantity of a NFT/SFT, users will have their data store directly under their account, inside the trie.
 All the fields available inside a NFT/SFT token can be found [here](/tokens/nft-tokens#nftsft-fields).